 Furthermore, more than half of these emergency-care patients need hospitalization or a move to a different facility for further treatment.
 As compared to the 6% hospitalization rate for other accidental accidents, this figure for both fatal and non-fatal drowning victims is high.

-Contact one of our prescreened Los Angeles swimming pool accident attorneys to get the most out of your California Personal Injury Claims.
+Contact one of our prescreened swimming pool accident attorneys in Los Angeles to get the most out of your Personal Injury Claims.

-Even if they avoid drowning, people who are submerged underwater for an extended period of time are at risk of severe complications.
+Even if they avoid drowning, people submerged underwater for an extended time are at risk of severe complications.

 Hypoxia, the medical term for oxygen deficiency, can cause serious brain damage in victims.
 An acquired brain injury is the medical term for this type of injury.
 The following are some of the long-term implications of an acquired brain injury:

-Memory disorders, speech problems, and concentration problems are all examples of cognitive disabilities.
+Memory disorders, speech, and concentration problems are all cognitive disabilities.

 Both fine and gross motor skills are affected.